fardinbarashi/PublicRepos/Powershell/ADFS/Export Metadata/README.md

-# Create Vms
+# AdfsExportMetadata

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Quick way to create some VM's
+Export metadata to the desktop

 <!-- GETTING STARTED -->
 ## Getting Started